matteokeole/minecraftjsgui/dev/drafts.md

 #### Custom renderers

-A custom renderer is a renderer that extends the `Renderer` towards a specific role in the rendering pipeline.
+A custom renderer is a `Renderer` subclass which plays a specific role in the rendering pipeline.
 Some examples:
-- The scene renderer uses 3D-related content to render the game scene.
+- The scene renderer renders the game scene.
-- The GUI renderer uses an architecture made of components.
+- The GUI renderer renders the user interface.

 All custom renderers must be offscreen.
 Each custom renderer registered by the instance has access to its **content texture** (a `WebGLTexture` with the contents of its canvas) and can update it when a change must be visible for the user, for example a GUI hover effect on a button.
 The main renderer will use the new content texture on the frame following the update.

 ### Pipeline

 On every frame, the running instance draws the content texture of each renderer.
+This result is stretched to fill the entire viewport.

 ### GUI notes